Pastas of Greece & Karpathos

 I hope you enjoyed Pasta Kouzina.
 These pastas will also be featured in recipes in our upcoming cookbook!
 Stay tuned for more uniquely Greek and Karpathian foods that you can add to your kouzina pantry.

-Sign up for our e-newsletter (if you haven’t already) and stay connected for all Kukla's Kouzina updates and news.
+Sign up for our e-newsletter (if you haven’t already) and stay connected on social media for cooking tips and recipes, as well as for all Kukla's Kouzina updates and news.

 Kali orexi!
 Good appetite!